prajwalch/readtrmin/README.md

 make DEBUG=1
 ```

-Make won't install the header file by default, so you have two options:
+Make will not install the header file by default, so you have two options:

 ### 1. Manually by copying the header file on your project
 See the section ***How to link on your project*** to know how to do that.